agaesnk/cheat-notes/MEAN Project Setup.md

 ## Front-End

-Let's create the Login, Signup and Logout function for our app, connected to what we did in our Backend server.
+Let's create the Login, Signup and Logout function for our app, connecting with what we did in our Backend-server part.